dustinmyers/react-conflux/README.md

 While most people use `Context` in React to pass a single global state up-and-down the entire application, it also has the ability to be surgically scoped to a specific component tree within an application's component architecture.
 As most large chunks of state are sometimes only needed inside of their assigned section of the application, modularity, maintainability, and performance can all be improved by segmenting state to specific limbs of the component tree.

 Conflux upgrades state management by combining the best facets of `Redux`, `Context`, and `React Hooks`.
 Developers can define state to a specific component, state tree, or the entire application.
 In fact, all three of these are possible at the same time through the use of multiple StateProviders.
-It then becomes a trivial matter to destructure out state for use in your application.
+It then becomes a trivial matter to destructure out state for use in your application's components.

 ## Origins